 And finally (for now), it has once again been claimed that a version of the iPhone 13 will be made without any ports, instead relying entirely on wireless charging.
 This report first surfaced over a year ago and has ebbed and flowed ever since, and now Applesophy shares insight into how this will work.
 The report suggests how recovering a crashed iPhone will be done using Wi-Fi or Bluetooth, in place of the cable connection to a computer that is needed today.
 We don't doubt Apple's ability to find a solution here, but we still wonder if there is enough consumer demand for a phone that relies entirely on wireless charging to stay alive.

-iPhone Fast Charger - MFi Certified - 20W USB-C Power Adapter Wall Plug 6ft Type-C to Lightning Cable Quick Charge Sync Cord Compatible with iPhone 12 SE 11 Pro MAX X XS XR 8 AirPods Pro iPad (2020)
+With just a couple of months to go, we expect to see plenty more iPhone 13 news, rumors and speculation ahead of the big reveal.
+Apple is also likely to announce a new Apple Watch at the same event this fall.iPhone Fast Charger - MFi Certified - 20W USB-C Power Adapter Wall Plug 6ft Type-C to Lightning Cable Quick Charge Sync Cord Compatible with iPhone 12 SE 11 Pro MAX X XS XR 8 AirPods Pro iPad (2020)